Tongue & Groove or V-joint Solid Wood Panelling

 Features

-• Suitable for walls, ceilings, wainscoting, closets, and covered outdoor applications
+• Suitable for walls, ceilings, wainscoting, and feature wall applications

 Specifications